akhomsib/restaurant-delivery-service-database/README.md

 # Restaurant Supply Delivery Service: Relational Database Development
 --------------------------------------------------------------------------------

-A virtual environment is used to run all the code and corresponding visualization./n Please follow the intructions below to setup and run the online system.
+A virtual environment is used to run all the code and corresponding visualization.
+Please follow the intructions below to setup and run the online system.

 ## Useful Links